-Playgrounds may have hazards that can cause injury.
+Playgrounds are fun places, but they may have hazards that can cause injury.
 Following some basic safety measures can help your child have fun and play safely.

 Author: Healthwise Staff